rmhcovid/txtmon/README.md

 - Store and analyse these 'Observations'
 - Alert staff when should be reviewed by a clinician because of high/low vitals
 - Alert staff if a patient should return to the hospital immediately (a MET call)
-- Alert patient and staff of patients who have missed submitting their observation.
+- Alert patient and staff of patients who have missed submitting their observation
+- Alert thresholds set per patient
 - Keep clinical notes for each patient
 - Discharge the patient and produce medical records
 - Ask various other tracking questions for medical analysis

-**As of April 2020** txtmon is in use at the Royal Melbourne Hospital in Victoria, Australia.
+**As of April 2020** the project is in use at the Royal Melbourne Hospital in Victoria, Australia.

-This project has been developed by Martin Dutch and Tim Fazio and is shared with compliments of [The Royal Melbourne Hospital, Victoria, Australia](https://www.thermh.org.au/).
+This project has been developed by Dr Martin Dutch and Associate Professor Jonathan Knott and is shared with compliments of [The Royal Melbourne Hospital, Victoria, Australia](https://www.thermh.org.au/).
+The Peter Doherty Institute for Infection and Immunity has provided funding for the project through a research grant.

+You may use and adapt this project free of charge, however we ask that you acknowledge this project and the Royal Melbourne Hospital in your copy, and any associated academic publications.

+We would be delighted to received correspondence if your health service has found our contribution useful, and would be happy to work collaboratively to measure the impact of this service delivery.

 ## Requirements for using the system